 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09 ("ASU 2014-09") - Revenue from Contracts with Customers.
 The guidance states that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 An entity should also disclose sufficient information to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 This guidance supersedes most industry-specific guidance, including Statement of Financial Accounting Standards No. 51 - Financial Reporting by Cable Television Companies.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers, which deferred by one year the effective date of ASU 2014-09 until reporting periods beginning after December 15, 2017, including interim periods within the reporting periods.
 The FASB is permitting early adoption of the updated accounting guidance, but not before the original effective date of December 15, 2016.
-Based on an assessment of certain revenue transactions performed to date, we expect that the new guidance will impact the timing of the recognition of installation revenue as well as installation costs and commission expenses, respectively, over a period of time instead of immediately, as is being done under current practice.
+Based on an assessment of certain revenue transactions performed to date, we expect that the new guidance will impact the timing of the recognition of installation revenue as well as installation costs and commission expenses.
+Under the new guidance, these amounts will be recognized as revenue and expenses, respectively, over a period of time instead of immediately, as is being done under current practice.
 Installation revenues as well as installation costs and commission expenses recorded in the year ended December 31, 2016 were each less than 2% of total revenues recorded in the same period.
 We are currently in the process of evaluating which method of transition will be utilized at adoption.
 We are strongly considering the modified retrospective method of transition.
-We continue to assess all of the potential impacts that the adoption of ASU 2014-09 will have on our consolidated finan
+We continue to assess all of the potential impacts that the adoption of ASU 2014-09 will have on our consolidated financial statements, including the development of new accounting policies, procedures and internal controls associated with the adoption of the standard.